slick/slick/src/sphinx/from-orm-to-slick.rst

 val personQuery = People.filter(_.id === 5)
 personQuery.map(p => (p.name,p.location)).update("Chris","Switzerland")

 Slick embraces immutability.
 Rather than modifying individual members of objects one after the other, you state all modifications at once and Slick creates a single database roundtrip from it without using a cache.
 New Slick users seem to be often confused by this syntax, but it is actually very neat.
 Slick unifies the syntax for queries, inserts, updates and deletes.
-Here ``q`` is just a query.
+Here ``personQuery`` is just a query.
 We could use it to fetch data.
 But instead, we can also use it to update the columns specified by the query.
-Or we can use it do delete the rows
+Or we can use it to delete the rows

-personQuery.delete // deletes person with id 5
+personQuery.delete // deletes person with id 5 as defined by the filter criteria

 For inserts, we insert into the query, that resembles the whole table and can select individual columns in the same way.